 A guide to home renovation costs for New Jersey in 2020, including kitchen, bath, and whole-home (plus a basement budget and permit tips!)

 2022 New Jersey Kitchen Remodeling Costs and

 Nine million New Jerseyans live in the Garden State.
 And why not?
 There’s the option to live close to beaches, own a farm, or live the quintessential American suburban life.
 There’s also a convenient commute to New York City and Pennsylvania.
 According to the US Census, 64 percent of the houses are owned by the inhabitants, which means there are a lot of homes available for renovation.

 Set a budget for New Jersey home renovation costs

-Luckily, Sweeten has done some of the homework for you when it comes to home renovation costs for New Jersey!
-Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and financial protection—at no cost to the homeowner.
+Luckily, Sweeten has done some of the homework for you when it comes to home renovation costs for New Jersey.
+Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and secure payments—at no cost to the homeowner.

 Here’s a breakdown of typical starting home renovation costs in New Jersey, compiled from Sweeten renovations and Remodeling’s Cost vs. Value report.
 Renovators in denser areas closer to New York City will likely see slightly higher budgets.

 - Full home renovation: $100 per square foot (psf) and up

 - Mid-range kitchen remodel: starting at $30,000

 - Mid-range bathroom remodel: $685 psf or $24,000